Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 * a simple onboarding note
 * outreach templates that can be localized
 * a shared contact and follow-up tracker
-* clear explanation of how ambassador work connects to grants, gifts, donations, and partnerships
+* a clear explanation of how ambassador work connects to grants, gifts, donations, and partnerships

 ## Recommended Next Step